 This Healthy Oatmeal Smoothie made with ground oats, yogurt, and frozen fruit has a thick, creamy texture, in blueberry muffin or peach cobbler flavors!

-Fortunately, that last resolution is not going to be a problem, because I have recently discovered the most delicious and most filling smoothie recipe of my life!
-I am so excited to share these with y’all, because I am not even kidding when I say that these Healthy Oat Smoothies taste just like a blueberry muffin and just like peach cobbler!
+I recently discovered the most delicious and most filling breakfast smoothie recipe of my life…a Healthy Oatmeal Smoothie!
+I am so excited to share this recipe with y’all.
+These particular oat smoothies taste just like a blueberry muffin and just like peach cobbler…not even kidding!
 It’s almost eerie, really, how a blended beverage can taste like a baked good, but it does…these do!

 Most days she will drink a smoothie, so I had the idea of sneaking in some oats, since that seems a more fitting breakfast than cheese popcorn.
 And you know what?
 She

 fell for it liked it!
 And actually, so did my older kiddos…and so did I!
-The oats made the smoothie thick and silky and definitely more filling, and I also thought they lent an undertone like some type of baked good was ground up in there.
+An oatmeal smoothie is thick and silky and definitely more filling.
+But I also thought the oats lent an undertone like some type of baked good was ground up in there.
 So I decided to experiment a bit and see if I could expand upon those flavors even more!

 It was as simple as adding a smidge of pure vanilla extract and a sprinkle of cinnamon to make a blueberry oatmeal smoothie taste like a Blueberry Muffin Smoothie!
 And since I like my peach cobbler extra-cinnamon-y, I upped the cinnamon a bit more for the Peach Cobbler Smoothie variation.
 I am telling, y’all…it’s hard to believe that smoothies can taste like baked treats but these honestly do!

 How to Make an Oat Smoothie